 I can’t say that The Boardwalk theme is the most intriguing thing to me.
 I enjoy what comes along with it in terms of entertainment and dining, but speaking strictly from a theme perspective, I enjoy several other hotels more.
 The hotel does a pretty good job of executing the theme, with several nods to classic boardwalk amusement parks in the lobby, pool area and rooms.
 Speaking of, let’s take a look at the room.

-We stayed in a 2-bedroom villa.
-In this case, the room was a lock-off meaning it was a studio room attached to a 1-bedroom villa.
+We’ve stayed in both a 1-bedroom and 2-bedroom villa.
+The 2-bedroom, in this case, was a lock-off meaning it was a studio room attached to a 1-bedroom villa.
 This is the bed and couch in the studio section of the room.

 You can see the art in the corner of the room showcasing a ferris wheel.
 I like the blue walls and the deck was nice.
 There wasn’t much personality in the room outside of this pull-out bed under the TV.